 Look at your Facebook insights to learn when your followers are most engaged and post your videos then.
 You need to make engagement easy for your audience, not make posting easy for yourself.

-If the times involved are really inconvenient, you can use social scheduling apps like Hootsuite to post apps even if you’re asleep or at work.
+If the times involved are really inconvenient, you can use social scheduling apps like Hootsuite or similar alternatives to post apps even if you’re asleep or at work.

 2. Create your video title with SEO in mind